 My primary area of research expertise is film soundtracks, and I've published two books in that area through Oxford University Press: Hearing Haneke: the sound tracks of a radical auteur (2017), and Understanding Sound Tracks Through Film Theory (2015).
-I'm passionate about how films can enable us to hear each other and the world's noise better, to listen to our own voices in the context of all the other sounds that matter.
+I'm passionate about how films can enable us to hear each other, ourselves, music, and the world's noise better.
+I'm currently working on my third book for Oxford UP titled Life 24x a Second--it's an extended study of how much cinema represents life, gives us life, and sustains us through the toughest challenges of being alive.
+I pay particular attention to the soundtracks of films that resonate with the current Black Lives Matter movement, the global pandemic, and the confrontations with death and mortality that we all face. .

-I believe that film is a singularly incredible artform for teaching us the value of perceiving the world as others do, and the importance of compassion along with that.
-I teach all aspects of film studies, with particular emphasis on international cinema, cultural politics, and adaptations of literature to film.
-My greatest strength as a film professor is in teaching film sound tracks.
-As a a trained violinist and pianist, I regard films as "music" that can teach us how to hear the whole world better.
+I believe that film is a singularly incredible art form for teaching us the value of perceiving the world as others do, and the importance of compassion along with that.
+I teach all aspects of film studies, with particular emphasis on international cinema and cultural politics.
+I love using cinema to teach my students to see and hear with heightened states of awareness, alertness, and open-heartedness.
+As a a trained violinist and pianist, I regard films as "music" that can teach us how to listen to everything better.

 Walker, Elsie (2017) Hearing Haneke: the sound tracks of a radical auteur. pp. 232.
 Oxford University Press.